Disneyland Dining Discounts & Coupons

 - These locations do accept Starbucks cards as payment and you can earn “stars” in the Starbucks Rewards program for your purchases.
 However, they won’t allow you to take advantage of other benefits of that program, and you can’t redeem free birthday drinks or other free coffees that you may have earned through Starbucks Rewards.

 - The Patina Group operates several upscale restaurants in Downtown Disney: Naples and Tortilla Jo’s (plus several restaurants in Disney Springs in Florida).
 Subscribe to the Patina News & Notes emails and they’ll send you a coupon during your birthday month, plus occasional promotional mail about sales or events.
-Every year they run a special where you get a special bonus gift card when you buy a regular $100 gift card.
+Every year they run a special where you get a bonus gift card when you buy a regular $100 gift card.
 The bonus gift card has a few restrictions and a short-ish expiration date.

 - Earl of Sandwich (Downtown Disney) offers high-quality, substantial hot sandwiches, meal-sized salads and wraps at reasonable prices.
 Kids (or not-too-hungry adults) can easily share one hot sandwich.
 You can join the Earl of Sandwich eClub to receive special offers and a special gift on your birthday.